CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

 ...
 UID: 1000 PID: ...
 Comm: poc

-This is purely Canonical SAUCE.
-The function does not exist in upstream Linux, and no other distribution is affected.
-Reported to Ubuntu Security on 2026-04-27, fixed and embargo-lifted on 2026-05-28, assigned CVE-2026-47337 through Ubuntu's CNA.
+this is purely Canonical SAUCE. the function doesn't exist in upstream Linux, and no other distribution is affected. i reported it to Ubuntu Security on 2026-04-27; they fixed it and lifted the embargo on 2026-05-28, and Ubuntu's CNA assigned CVE-2026-47337.

-bind_map_addr()insecurity/apparmor/af_inet.cdeclaresstruct sockaddr_in *addr4 = NULL;and only assigns it in theAF_INETarm of a family switch.- The
+declares struct sockaddr_in *addr4 = NULL;, only assigns it in the

 security/apparmor/af_inet.c, around line 175,

-bind_map_addr().
-Here it is, trimmed to the relevant arms:
+bind_map_addr(). trimmed to the arms that matter:

 static int bind_map_addr(const struct sock *sk,